study-ORCATech-cloud/cicd-labs/ArgoCD/LAB08-CI-Promote-To-ArgoCD/LAB.md

    ```

 **33. Disable GitHub Actions Workflows:**
-   a.
-In GitHub repository, go to Actions tab
+   * In GitHub repository, go to Actions tab
-   b.
-Click on each workflow and disable them to prevent accidental runs
+   * Click on each workflow and disable them to prevent accidental runs
-   c.
-Or delete the workflow files:
+   * Or delete the workflow files:
       ```bash
       git rm .github/workflows/*.yml
       git commit -m "Remove CI/CD workflows"